 5 Step Project Management Methods

-The 5 Step method has been set up for your mid to high complexity projects, those with deliverables which need dividing and managing either as gated stages or perhaps from different suppliers.
+You would likely use the 5 Step method for more complexity projects, those with deliverables which need dividing and managing either as gated stages or perhaps from different suppliers.
 Recognisably similar to 3 Step it adds further controls and a clear accountability to those sponsoring or directing the project recognising that change is more likely in the more complex environment.

 The same as with 4 step you can add as many ‘stages’ to this project as you wish.
 As standard it only comes with the one ‘planned’ stage type but learning from 4 step you can add additional ones as you find them helpful.